dodying/softwareUpdateManager/README.md

 11. [Abelssoft/CheckDrive](https://www.abelssoft.de/en/windows/System-Utilities/CheckDrive) :money_with_wings: Sluggish hard drive?
 The hard drive doctor can see a hard drive failure coming and warn you ahead of time!
 12. [Abelssoft/Converter4Video](https://www.abelssoft.de/en/windows/Multimedia/Converter4Video) :money_with_wings: This program allows you to convert videos into dozens of different formats.
 13. [Abelssoft/Cryptbox](https://www.abelssoft.de/en/windows/Security-Privacy/Cryptbox) :money_with_wings: CryptBox uses 256-bit encryption to tightly safegaurd your data.
 And it does so with a single click.
-14. [Abelssoft/EasyBackup](https://www.abelssoft.de/en/windows/System-Utilities/EasyBackup) :money_with_wings: Meta-Description: Backup easy, fast & reliable✔ With Ransomware-protection✔ Without prior knowledge✔ Without Installation✔ State-of-the-art technology for less storage consumption✔
+14. [Abelssoft/EasyBackup](https://www.abelssoft.de/en/windows/System-Utilities/EasyBackup) :money_with_wings: Meta-Description: Backup easy, fast & reliable
 15. [Abelssoft/EverDoc](https://www.abelssoft.de/en/windows/Helpers/EverDoc) :money_with_wings: A paperless office isn’t only a dream anymore.
 EverDoc is the document management of the future!
 16. [Abelssoft/File Organizer](https://www.abelssoft.de/en/windows/Helpers/Abelssoft-File-Organizer) :money_with_wings: Fully automatically clean up the PC or have the mess on the desktop removed?
 Then have a look at this tool!
-Try ✔Jetzt for free!
+Try
 17. [Abelssoft/FileFusion](https://www.abelssoft.de/en/windows/System-Utilities/FileFusion) :money_with_wings: Find duplicate files and save up to 31% of space.
 Test for free now!
 18. [Abelssoft/FileWing Shredder](https://www.abelssoft.de/en/windows/Security-Privacy/FileWing-Shredder) :money_with_wings: Permanent delete of sensitive data is crucial.
 With FileWing Shredder, it is also extremely easy.
-19. [Abelssoft/Find My Files](https://www.abelssoft.de/en/windows/Helpers/Find-My-Files) :money_with_wings: Find Files Quickly ✔ Find Documents, Photos, Music And More ✔ Intelligent Search Method For The PC✔ Fast And Complete Search Result✔ High Speed✔ Intuitive Operation
+19. [Abelssoft/Find My Files](https://www.abelssoft.de/en/windows/Helpers/Find-My-Files) :money_with_wings: Find Files Quickly
 20. [Abelssoft/FolderVisualizer](https://www.abelssoft.de/en/windows/Helpers/FolderVisualizer) :money_with_wings: Hard disk full?
 With this tool, you will find the biggest culprits at a glance.
 Download now!
 21. [Abelssoft/GClean](https://www.abelssoft.de/en/windows/Security-Privacy/GClean) :money_with_wings: GClean stops the transmission of usage data and makes anonomyous usage of Google services possible.
 22. [Abelssoft/HackCheck](https://www.abelssoft.de/en/windows/Security-Privacy/HackCheck) :money_with_wings: HackCheck warns in case of hacking attacks ☠ Monitors your accounts  🔍 Gives you an alert in case of hacker attack